 Lulu’s Locker Rescue is a 501(c)(3) nonprofit organization.
 All donations are tax-deductible to the full extent of the law.

-Lulu’s Locker President Dawn Isenhart-Copp had a lovely idea to focus on helping those animals who are consistently the most overlooked and misunderstood: black cats & dogs, FIV cats, and senior/hospice animals.
+Lulu’s Locker Executive Director Dawn Isenhart-Copp had an idea to focus on helping those animals who are consistently the most overlooked and misunderstood: black cats & dogs, FIV+ cats, and senior/hospice animals.
 With a love for animals as well as rescue, foster, and TNR experience, she was ready to make it happen.
 In September 2011, she approached Erin Lamparter and Mike Copp to co-found this unique rescue.
 With Erin’s animal shelter and marketing experience, lifetime dedication to animal welfare, and deep appreciation of her black cat family members, she was thrilled to launch this unique initiative.
 Mike’s experience and involvement with rescuing and caring for shelter animals, as well as being extremely active with TNR, was an invaluable addition to the rescue’s mission.
 The efforts of Lulu’s Locker also wouldn’t be possible without our incredible and dedicated team of volunteers!

 Andy Isenhart, Dawn’s son, shares his touching story of animal companionship from which the name and “underdog” concept of Lulu’s Locker Rescue was created: